justinmnoor/geodjangotemplate/README.rst

 * This project is being re-examined, and may be discontinued as I am unsure if Django continues to meet my needs.
-I am working with Javascript more and more these days, and have developed a keen interest in container technologies.
+I am working with Javascript and GO these days, and have developed a keen interest in container technologies.
 =================================================================================================================================